Willard I. Bowerman Jr.

 Willard I. Bowerman Jr. (May 3, 1917September 22, 1987) was a Michigan politician.

 Early life

 Bowerman was born in Lansing, Michigan, on May 3, 1917.

 Education

 Bowerman graduated from Lansing Central High School.
 Bowerman earned an AB from Michigan State University in 1939 and an LL.B. from the University of Michigan Law School in 1947.

 Career

 Bowerman held a number of legal positions, including chief assistant prosecutor of Ingham County, assistant city attorney of Lansing, and the Ingham County and State Bar associations.
 Bowerman served on the Lansing city council for two terms.
-On November 4, 1952, Bowerman was elected to the Michigan House of Representatives where he represented the Ingham County 1st district from January 14, 1953, to December 31, 1960.
+On November 4, 1952, Bowerman was elected to the Michigan House of Representatives as a Republican where he represented the Ingham County 1st district from January 14, 1953, to December 31, 1960.
 Bowerman served as mayor of Lansing from 1961 to 1965.
 Bowerman was not re-elected in 1965.
-After his mayorship, Bowerman went on to serve on the Workmen's Compensation Commission appeal board.
+After his mayorship, Bowerman went on to serve on the Workmen's Compensation Commission Appeal Board.